garrandall/popular-music-data/tracks/tonight-s-the-night--gonna-be-alright--rod-stewart.md

 Kick off your shoes and sit right down
 Loosen off that pretty French gown
 Let me pour you a good long drink
-Ooh baby don't you hesitate cause
+Oh baby don't you hesitate cause

 Tonights the night
 It's gonna be alright